codebymymood/its-game-time-baby/README.md

 ## States y States Transitions
-Definition of the different states and their transition (transition functions) - how to change screens, DOM

-- splashScreen - shows input for players to log their name, explains key use, description of the game & start game button
+- introScreen - shows input for players to log their name, explains key use, description of the game & start game button
 - gameScreen - Santa in a sleight that moves vertically, dodges rocks and collects good pokemons and pikachus
 - gameoverScreen - shows sarcastic motivational quote and restart button
 - winScreen - shows final score and level up button (not working in this version)